1 NOVEMBER 1886, Fire destroys the first Kimberley Club.

 DID YOU KNOW

-It was in August 1882 that the Kimberley Club was finally completed and opened.
+It was in August 1882 that the Kimberley Club (pictured) was finally completed and opened.
 The double storey building had cost some £6 000 to build and was the byword in luxury compared to the rest of the town.
-Ideally situated on Dutoitspan Road it was in walking distance from both the De Beers and Kimberley mines, and probably more importantly, close to both businesses and the top residential suburb of Belgravia.
+Ideally situated on Dutoitspan Road it was in walking distance from both the De Beers and Kimberley mines, and probably more importantly, close to all businesses and the top residential suburb of Belgravia.

 Neville Pickering, friend and confidante of Cecil Rhodes and secretary of the De Beers Mining Company, wrote of the Club: